trumans/treehouse-rest-api-sql-course-manager/README.md

   * Status 400 is returned
   * Response body contains an array named "errors" containing strings describing the validation errors

-**GET /api/courses/**
+**GET /api/courses**

 Get a list of all courses
 * User authentication is not required.
 * Status 200 is returned
-* Response body contains an array named "courses" containing all course records including the associated user.
+* Response body contains an array named "courses" containing all course records including the associated user

 **GET /api/courses/:id**

 Get a course
-* User authentication is not required.
+* User authentication is not required
 * Status 200 is returned
 * Response body contains an array named "course" containing the course and associated user where courses.id is the route :id

+**POST /api/courses**

+Create a new course associated with an existing user record
+* User authentication is required
+* The request body is validated:
+  * title, description and userId are required and not null
+  * userId converts to an integer and is a key to an existing user
+* When request body validation **passes**:
+  * A user record is created
+  * Status 201 is returned
+  * Response header Location is set to "/" + the id of the new course record
+  * Response body returns no content
+* When request body validatation **fails**:
+  * Status 400 is returned
+  * Response body contains an array named "errors" containing strings describing the validation errors

 # Extra Credit
 On the POST /api/users route additional validations are done on the email address